Buying Guides

 Functionality

-The biggest complaint I’ve heard about the Kruve sifter is that it’s hard to fit the sieves into the trays.
+The biggest issue we’ve experienced with the Kruve is that it’s hard to fit the sieves into the trays.
 It’s a tricky process that takes a bit of practice at first.
 Just be careful not to press on the center of the sieve and bend it out of shape.

 Once you assemble the unit with the size sieves you want and pour your grinds in, the sifter does its job well.
 You can see a clear difference in the fines and boulders, leaving a very consistent size in the middle.
 It’s surprising to see how much variation can come out of a calibrated grinder.

 There’s always the option to throw the boulders back into the grinder and sieve again.
-Otherwise, you won’t find much in the way of brewable coffee in the center tray.
-If you used this device daily, you’d end up throwing out significant amounts of coffee grounds.
+Otherwise, you won’t find much in the way of brewable coffee in the top tray.
+If you use this device daily, you’d end up throwing out significant amounts of coffee grounds.

 Quality of Coffee